 East Central Intergovernmental Association (ECIA) administers a brownfield revolving loan fund (BRLF) program using grant funds from the Environmental Protection Agency.
 The ECIA BRLF program finances the cleanup of brownfield sites to assist the redevelopment of these properties into viable and sustainable businesses or residences to stimulate the economy as well as better the health and vitality of the environment.
-EPA awarded ECIA a total of $800,000 in RLF grant funds.

 Any public or private entity who owns or is a prospective purchaser of contaminated property and is not responsible for the site contamination may be eligible to borrow BRLF funds for cleanup.
 Applicants must demonstrate compliance with the EPA Rule on All Appropriate Inquiries.

-Subgrants – Recipients must be either a governmental, quasi-governmental, or non-profit organization who owns the contaminated property or is a prospective purchaser of contaminated property and is not responsible for the site contamination.
+Borrower must be either a governmental, quasi-governmental, or non-profit organization who owns the contaminated property or is a prospective purchaser of contaminated property and is not responsible for the site contamination.
 Applicants must demonstrate compliance with the EPA Rule on All Appropriate Inquiries.